luostrowski/Demultiplexing/Assignment-the-first/README.md

 - Determine high level functions
     - Description/doc string – What does this function do?
     - Function headers (name and parameters)
-    - Test examples for individual functions
+    - Test examples for individual functions  <--- I guess I'm having a hard time imagining what you want here?
     - Return statement

 Turn in: